nyu-mhealth/Team-Manual/README.md

 ##<img src="/Images/nervous.jpg" width="120">  Your First Day: Don't Sweat It
 ####<img src="/Images/cropped-logo_transparent.png" width="40">  Welcome
 We are excited to have you as part of the NYU mHealth Team!
-First off, take a minute to add your info to this [spreadsheet](https://docs.google.com/spreadsheets/d/1oxFE-A4XSGE57QjfEF16QaH1KA5AGuzfP-C-u4MOGOI/edit#gid=0).

-If we haven't done this already, you should schedule time with holly.orr@nyu.edu or sasha.guttentag@nyu.edu so we can give you a brief introduction to the tools we use and verify you have access.
-After that, you can use this manual to learn more about the team, systems, and tools we use for effective collaboration.
+You can use this manual to learn more about the team, systems, and tools we use for effective collaboration.
 Have fun!

 ####<img src="https://github.com/favicon.ico" width="35">  Starting with Github
 Congratulations!
 Since you are reading this, you have accomplised the first step in your onboarding process... accessing our Github site!
 You are inside what is called a repository (repo for short).
 Each repo on the NYU mHealth site is associated with a research project or topic where files, code, and documentation can be updated and managed.
 Git is the current cool kid for [version control](http://git-scm.com/video/what-is-version-control).
 But more on that later...